TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-rbac-unable-to-view-subscriptions-mooncake.md

     service="microsoft.aad"
     resource="Microsoft_AAD_IAM"
     authors="jeffsta-MSFT"
+    ms.author="jeffsta"
     displayOrder="12"
     selfHelpType="resource"
     resourceTags="Azure_RBAC"
     cloudEnvironments="MoonCake"
-    	articleId="4f37ac19-64d8-44e5-881d-51bd8d9a9a5a"
+    articleId="activedirectory-rbac-unable-to-view-subscriptions-mooncake"
 />

 # Unable to view subscriptions in the Azure portal

 ## **Recommended steps**

 **Verify whether you are signing in to the account that is associated with the subscription.**

 If you have both Azure AD and Microsoft accounts, you might be signing in with a personal account instead of a work or school account.
 If this is the case, sign into the desired account and consider [renaming your personal account](https://support.microsoft.com/help/11545/microsoft-account-rename-your-personal-account).

 **Verify whether you have the appropriate permissions to view the subscription.**